- About ASTI

 An employer has a duty under Section 8 of the Safety, Health and Welfare at Work Act 2005 to “ensure, so far as is reasonably practicable, the safety, health and welfare at work of his or her employees”.
 The Occupational Health Service has been put in place to assist the employer in carrying out this duty.

-The Department of Education and Science has appointed Medmark Limited, a company specialising in occupational medicine, to provide an Occupational Health Service for the 55,000 teachers in the Republic of Ireland.
+The Department of Education and Skills has appointed Medmark Limited, a company specialising in occupational medicine, to provide an Occupational Health Service for the 55,000 teachers in the Republic of Ireland.
 This company has a team of 12 physicians in centres in Dublin, Cork, Limerick and Galway.
 Medmark states that its operating philosophy is as set out for occupational health by the World Health Organisation:

 The Medmark office administering the Occupational Health Service for Teachers is located at 28 Penrose Wharf, Cork City.
 More information on the company and its services can be found at www.medmark4teachers.ie